theupdateframework/taps/tap6.md

 example, commit 5d2c8fdc7658a9f7648c38b0c79c0aa09d234fe2 in github.com/theupdateframework/tuf removes the "private" field, which would break key ID calculations for older clients.
-Specifying the specification version identifier a repository is operating under allows clients to determine whether they are compatible, rather than breaking in undefined ways.
+Specifying the specification version a repository is operating under allows clients to determine whether they are compatible, rather than breaking in undefined ways.

 # Rationale